IBMStreams/streamsx.documentation/docs/messaging/Kafka-Operators-Getting-Started.markdown

 To start a consistent region with a KafkaConsumer, you must:

-* **Place an `@consistent` annotation above the operator**
+1. **Place an `@consistent` annotation above the operator**

-* **Specify the partition parameter**  - The partition refers to the Kafka topic partition that we will maintain exactly-once processing for.
+2. **Specify the partition parameter**  - The partition refers to the Kafka topic partition that we will maintain exactly-once processing for.
 This example is for a single-partition topic, but for a three-partition topic you can simple specify: `partition: 0,1,2;`
-* **Specify triggerCount parameter for operatorDriven trigger** - The trigger count gives you control over the approximate number of messages between checkpointing.
+3. **Specify triggerCount parameter for operatorDriven trigger** - The trigger count gives you control over the approximate number of messages between checkpointing.
 If you are using a periodic trigger for your consistent region, you do not need to specify this.
 Here is the KafkaConsumer from the <a target="_blank" href="https://github.com/IBMStreams/streamsx.messaging/tree/master/samples/KafkaConsistentRegionConsumerSimple">KafkaConsistentRegionConsumerSimple</a> sample:

-<pre class="source-code"><code>    //Read in from a kafka server and start consistent region
+         //Read in from a kafka server and start consistent region
-    <b style="color:blue">@consistent(trigger = operatorDriven)</b>
+         @consistent(trigger = operatorDriven)
-    stream&lt;rstring message, rstring key&gt; KafkaConsumerOut = KafkaConsumer()
+         stream<rstring message, rstring key> KafkaConsumerOut = KafkaConsumer() {
-    {
              param
-            propertiesFile : &quot;etc/consumer.properties&quot; ;
+                 propertiesFile : "etc/consumer.properties" ;
                  topic : $topic ;
-            <b style="color:blue">partition : 0 ;
+                 partition : 0 ;
-            triggerCount : 20 ;</b>
+                 triggerCount : 20 ;
          }
-</code></pre>

 ## Parallel Consuming